- Purpose

 C. | Mandatory reporting to authorities by designated professionals where through the course of their profession or employment a reasonable belief is formed that a child is at significant risk of harm and in need of protection from physical injury or sexual abuse. |

 Designated professionals under the Children Youth and Families Act 2005.
-The following are mandatory reporters in Victoria:
+The following are categories mandatory reporters in Victoria that are typically associated with Federation University:

 |